-Figure 5: Chantry House, The Street, Slaugham
+Figure 6: Chantry House, The Street

-- the predominant use of traditional and natural building materials e.g sandstone, brick, timber and clay roof tiles; - the traditional style street lamps and road sign directing traffic to adjacent villages/ towns; - the sense of enclosure created by the buildings and the bank, hedges and tress adjacent to The Street; and

-- the village pond with an arching sandstone bridge leading to the drive of Lyndhurst Estate, creating a focal point within The Street. - 4.21.
+- The village pond with an arching sandstone bridge leading to the drive of Lyndhurst Estate, creating a focal point within The Street. - 4.20.
 Handcross was designated a Conservation Area in 1990.
 It retains a historic core centred on the High Street.
 The majority of the buildings date back to the 19th century, but a number, including some which are listed, are 18th century or earlier.

 The High Street is a busy through route and suffers from the effects of traffic.
-Nevertheless it is still visually attractive and the buildings substantially retain their original character and appearance, and there are a number of interesting features.
-Further south towards Nymans, as well as several older buildings, trees are important features in the street scene and provide an attractive approach to the village. - 4.22.
-The NPPF makes clear that Conservation Areas and Listed Buildings are 'heritage assets' and are an irreplaceable resource that should be conserved in a manner appropriate to their significance, so that they can be enjoyed for their contribution to the quality of life of existing and future generations.6 - 4.23.
-The Parish Council supports this requirement, and recognises the importance of heritage assets and the contribution they make to the quality of the area, in terms of local character and distinctiveness, and their associated cultural, economic and environmental benefits.
+Nevertheless, it is still visually attractive and the buildings substantially retain their original character and appearance, and there are a number of interesting features.
+Further south towards Nymans, as well as several older buildings, trees are important features in the street scene and provide an attractive approach to the village.

+- 4.21.
+The NPPF makes clear that Conservation Areas and Listed Buildings are 'Heritage Assets' and are an irreplaceable resource that should be conserved in a manner appropriate to their significance, so that they can be enjoyed for their contribution to the quality of life of existing and future generations.5 Development proposals within the three Conservation Areas will be assessed and determined against national policy and Policy DP35 of the MSDP.
+Policy 4 of the SNP has been designed to be complementary to this national and local policy context and to provide specific detail relevant to the neighbourhood area. - 4.22.
+SPC supports this requirement, and recognises the importance of heritage assets and the contribution they make to the quality of the area, in terms of local character and distinctiveness, and their associated cultural, economic and environmental benefits. - 4.23.
+The Policy has two related parts.
+The first has a general effect.
+It makes a reference to the key principles contained in Policy DP35 of the MSDP.
+The second makes a specific reference to five identified locations within the three Conservation Areas.
+They are particularly sensitive locations which have been identified as part of the plan-making process.
+SPC also considers that they are of local significance and should be conserved in an appropriate fashion.

-Policy 6: Conservation Areas
+Policy 4: Conservation Areas

-Development proposals within or affecting the setting of the Conservation Areas of Handcross, Slaugham or Warninglid will be supported where they have special regard to preserving and/or enhancing the character of the Conversation Area.
+Development proposals within Handcross, Slaugham or Warninglid Conservation Areas will be supported where they conserve or enhance the character or appearance of the Conversation Area concerned, and comply with the requirements in Policy DP35 (Conservation Areas) of the MSDP.